evagabriela/WDI/curriculum/week-01/02-git-github-foundations/README.md

 Students should split into pairs or small groups and spend a few minutes discussing the following questions: Assuming that version control systems did not exist, how would you:

 * Share your source code with other developers?
-* Collaborate with other developers
+* Collaborate with other developers?
 * Manage multiple versions of a software product?
     - Free vs. Paid
     - Basic vs. Premium